Learning from Noisy Labels for Entity-Centric Information Extraction: Method

-The agreement loss is minimized towards the goal where predictions $\bm{p}_i^{(k)}$ are close to the same.
-As the KL divergence is non-negative, the minimum value of the agreement loss is achieved only when $\bm{q}_i = \bm{p}_i^{(k)}, k=1,...,M$, which implies all $\bm{p}_i^{(k)}$ are equal as $\bm{q}$ is calculated by average.
-Therefore, the agreement loss $\mathcal{L}_\text{agg}$ encourages the models to reach a consensus based on the same input.

-Besides the average probability, we may also use other aggregates for $\bm{q}$ as long as they satisfy that $\bm{q}_i = \bm{p}_i^{(k)}, k=1,...,M$ when all $\bm{p}_i^{(k)}$ are equal.
-We consider the following alternatives for $\bm{q}$: \begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{Average logits.} Given the predicted logits $\{\bm{l}_i^{(k)}\}_{k=1}^M$ of the $M$ models, we average and normalize the logits using softmax:
+where $\epsilon$ is a small positive number to avoid division by zero.
+We can easily tell that the agreement loss encourages the models to get similar predictions based on the same input.
+As the KL divergence is non-negative, the agreement loss is minimized only when $\bm{q}_i = \bm{p}_i^{(k)}$ for $k=1,...,M$, which implies that all $\bm{p}_i^{(k)}$ should be equal because we use the average probability for $\bm{q}$.
+We may also use other aggregates for $\bm{q}$ as long as they satisfy that $\bm{q}_i = \bm{p}_i^{(k)}, k=1,...,M$ when all $\bm{p}_i^{(k)}$ are equal so as to maintain such property of the agreement loss.
+We consider the following alternatives for $\bm{q}$: \begin{itemize}[leftmargin=1em] \itemsep{0em} \item \textbf{Average logits.} Given the logits $\{\bm{l}_i^{(k)}\}_{k=1}^M$ of predicted probabilities on the $M$ models, we first average the logits $\bm{l}_i = \frac{1}{M} \sum_{k=1}^M \bm{l}_i^{(k)}$ and then feed $\bm{l}_i$ to a softmax function to get the soft target probability $\bm{q}$.

-\item \textbf{Min probability.} The models learn the labels at different paces during training.
-Some models may overfit to the noisy labels and thus cannot serve as the soft target.
-Thus, we consider choosing for each data instance the probability with the largest supervision loss among all models:

-\end{itemize} In experiments, we find the performance of these aggregates is similar.
+\item \textbf{Max-loss probability.} A noise-robust model will disagree on noisy labels and produce large training losses.
+Therefore, for each instance $i$ in the batch, we assume the prediction $p_i^*$ that has the largest task-specific loss among the $M$ models to be more reliable and use it as the soft target probability for instance $i$. \end{itemize} In experiments, we observe that all aggregate functions generally achieve similar performance.
 We present the results of different $\bm{q}$ in \Cref{sec:ablation}.